 The Making of an Attraction

 In tourism literature the question of how to understand an attraction has long been a key issue.
-MacCannell (1976) pointed out that an attraction consists of a sight – a beach, mountains, a monument or an iconic building – as well as a marker pointing to a sight.
-Markers can broadly be described as symbolic practices, signs and discourses producing the significance of the sight.
+MacCannell (1976) pointed out that an attraction consists of a sight – for example, a beach, mountains, a monument or an iconic building – as well as a marker pointing to a sight.
+Markers can broadly be described as symbolic practices, for example, signs and discourses producing the significance of the sight.
 These markers may be created and maintained by tourist marketing, and are often narrated and modified by tour guides.
-More generally such discourses often exist outside tourism, and tourism taps into them, in the case of tourism to Roman ruins that are significant in the context of how Europeans understand their history and become attractions because of this historical significance (Urry, 2000).
+More generally such discourses often exist outside tourism, and tourism taps into them, for example, in the case of tourism to Roman ruins that are significant in the context of how Europeans understand their history and become attractions because of this historical significance (Urry, 2000).
 The attraction of a sight also depends on more practical service provision (Lew, 1987), which includes maintaining the sight and the provision of access and hospitality around a sight.

 The usability of a place for tourist purposes depends on the provision of markers and services.
 Sights cannot be considered as naturally valuable.
 At the same time, some sights hold a higher potential for attraction than others as they speak to more established notions of what is considered attractive (Leiper, 1990; Richard, 2002).
 The value of both, a pristine beach and a slum are socially constructed, but slums are not normally regarded as attractions and tourism in slums may to some seem unusual.
 But slums may also become more established destination types.
-In South Africa, for example townships are widely regarded a tourism resource, because township tourism, initially a niche product for special interested , is conducted by at least 25 of international visitors to South Africa (Rolfes, 2010).
+In South Africa, for example townships are widely regarded a tourism resource, because township tourism, initially a niche product for special interested travelers, is conducted by at least 25 percent of international visitors to South Africa (Rolfes, 2010).
 Visitors find information about township tours in their hotels, in their guidebooks and hear about them from fellow tourists.
 But how do slums, and other unlikely attractions, become established?

 Crucial for the construction of a tourism attraction are specific activities.
 Some of these are intrinsically communicative and symbolic activities that produce narratives and other symbolic markers pointing to the attraction.
 To enable tourists to visit an attraction specific services, like hospitality and access, are needed.
 The provision and maintenance of more established attractions, like beaches, are often organised and managed by tourism organisations, involving paid tourism professionals and tourism firms.
-When firms organise the making and maintaining of a tourism attraction they do so in order to sell the attraction and capture the value thus realized (Cabiddu 2012).
+When firms organise the making and maintaining of a tourism attraction they do so in order to sell the attraction and capture the value thus realized (Cabiddu, Lui & Piccoli.
+2012).
 As firms expect and depend on profit, they are not normally involved in the creation of an entirely new attraction type.
 Instead they tend to come later and profit from the exploitation of established attractions.
 When it comes to the making of new and unusual tourist attractions, the attraction making is often conducted by entrepreneurs whose central motives may not necessarily be monetary profit.
 Rather they do what they are passionate about, and try to achieve a social impact.
-Such entrepreneurs are sometimes referred to as life-style-entrepreneurs (Marcketti 2006; Cederholm & Hultman, 2010; Ateljevic & Doorne, 2010 They contribute to the making of attractions for non-monetary reasons; to live a relaxed life style, to be able to live in a certain place or for cultural and social values they find important (Ateljevic & Doorne, 2010).
+Such entrepreneurs are sometimes referred to as life-style-entrepreneurs (Marcketti, 2006; Cederholm & Hultman, 2010; Ateljevic & Doorne, 2010).
+They contribute to the making of attractions for non-monetary reasons; to live a relaxed life style, to be able to live in a certain place or for cultural and social values they find important (Ateljevic & Doorne, 2010).
 In so far as the value of an attraction is not already established, its values need to be constructed and communicated to tourists.
 In slum tourism this role often falls to tour guides and tour operators.